peterjbrown519/peterjbrown519.github.io/_pages/about.md

 ## Current openings

-- Candidates interested in Master's internships and PhD positions are encouraged to contact me.
+- Potential PhD position to work on device-independent cryptography, (contact asap).
 - Currently actively looking for excellent internship candidates to work on a 6 month research project -- see the advert [here](/files/internship_offer.pdf).